dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/how-to-create-control-binding.md

 01. Expand the **(DataBindings)** property.

-     The properties most often bound are displayed underneath the **(DataBindings)** property.
-For example, in most controls, the **Text** property is most frequently bound.
+     The properties that bound are displayed underneath the **(DataBindings)** property.
+For example, in most controls, the **Text** property is frequently bound.

-01. If the property you want to bind isn't one of the commonly bound properties, select the **Ellipsis** button (:::image type="content" source="./media/how-to-create-control-binding/visual-studio-ellipsis-button.png" alt-text="The Ellipsis button in the Properties window of Visual Studio.":::) in the **(Advanced)** box to display the **Formatting and Advanced Binding** dialog box with a complete list of properties for that control.
+01. If the property you want to bind isn't one of the commonly bound properties, select the **Ellipsis** button (:::image type="content" source="./media/how-to-create-control-binding/visual-studio-ellipsis-button.png" alt-text="The Ellipsis button in the Properties window of Visual Studio.":::) in the **(Advanced)** box to display the **Formatting and Advanced Binding** dialog with a complete list of properties for that control.

 01. Select the property you want to bind and select the drop-down arrow under **Binding**.